Ensono/amido.github.io/docs/nx/azure-node/generator-app-insights.md

 ## Prerequisites

-Requires your NodeJS server to be implemented in a function called `main()`.
+Requires a NodeJs server for application insights to hook into.

 :::tip

-Use the [`@nrwl/next:custom-server`](https://nx.dev/packages/next/generators/custom-server) generator which will have been added to your workspace by [`@ensono-stacks/workspace`](../workspace/plugin-information.md) to generate your NodeJS server!
+Use the [@nrwl/next:custom-server](https://nx.dev/packages/next/generators/custom-server) generator which will have been added to your workspace by [`@ensono-stacks/workspace`](../workspace/plugin-information.md) to generate your NodeJS server!

 :::